roztownsend/Seedly/documentation/weekly-reflections/Week1-reflections.md

 - Took initiative to independently connect with team members for understanding the project flow.
 - Actively participated in clarifying documentation and workflow expectations for future tasks.

+---

+## Carmelo

+**Completed Tasks:**

+- Created Card component / card for checkout for desktop and mobile.
+- Created reusable increment component
+- Configured global style for typography

+**Challenges:**

+- Learning to work with Trello
+- Keeping code DRY while maintaining readability.
+- Attention to class names.
+- Use of tailwind in a separate file with @apply

+**Learning Insights:**

+- Starter learning SM role
+- Try to work better with git commands specially solving conflict when they appear